Move up the hierarchy

 Note: This programme may have an on-campus or in-person requirement and therefore requires that students submit a current My Vaccine Pass on enrolment.

-The Master of Engineering Studies (Electronics and Computer Engineering) is a high-quality programme combining taught and research courses at a postgraduate level.
-It is also able to be completed in one year full-time.
+The Master of Engineering Studies (Electronics and Computer Engineering) combines taught and research courses at a postgraduate level.

 If you are already working, or your research experience is limited, this qualification will give you the learning you need to take your career to the next level or pursue more in-depth postgraduate research.

-This qualification will help you become an excellent electronic and computer engineer.
-You will be multi-disciplinary, have excellent practical skills and be able to design, develop and manage both software and hardware projects.
-You will be capable of working in a team environment to solve problems from the device level to networks, communication systems and embedded systems.
+It will help you become an excellent electronic and computer engineer.
+You’ll be multi-disciplinary, have excellent practical skills and be able to design, develop and manage both software and hardware projects.
+You will be capable of working in a team environment to solve problems, from the device level to networks, communication systems and embedded systems.

-There is a strong emphasis on embedding computing & electronics technologies in every-day consumer products and the importance of the user interface.
+In this qualification there is a strong emphasis on embedding computing and electronics technologies in every-day consumer products and the importance of the user interface.